 1964 marked the resurgence of a post-war Japan onto the world stage as a first-rate economic power, most readily apparent in Tokyo hosting the Summer Olympics that same year.
 Seiko – despite having no prior experience in sports timing (much to Heuer’s chagrin, we are sure) – was named the official timekeeper, and began research and development in preparation for the games in 1961.

-As part of Seiko’s R&D, and to commemorate its upcoming role in the summer games, it developed several advanced wristwatches for the Olympics, and Seiko would develop the large crown 6217 GMT for the Games - this all original small-crown 6217 GMT here was the immediate successor to the GMT developed for the Games.
+As part of Seiko’s R&D, and to commemorate its upcoming role in the summer games, it developed several advanced wristwatches for the Olympics, and Seiko would develop the large crown 6217 GMT for the Games - this small-crown 6217 GMT here was the immediate successor to the GMT developed for the Games.

 Circa August 1966, Seiko created the 6217-7010, which was similar in nearly every way to the 6217-7000 except for the dial text at the 6:00 area, the lumed hour and minute hands, and the lume plots at every hour marker on the dial - and of course, Seiko swapped the large crown for a much smaller one.